 We’ve gone through a lot here – unit testing, CI, CD, end-to-end-testing.

 Feel free to use this project as a template for creating your own highly-automated, highly-tested Alexa skill pipeline.
-And if you would like to go into more depth, as well as talk to the author (John Kelvie), sign up for one of our webinars as we do a deep dive on skill testing and automation – you can register here for a webinar the week of December 11th or 17th.
+And if you would like to go into more depth, as well as talk to the author (John Kelvie), sign up for one of our webinars as we do a deep dive on skill testing and automation – you can register here.